fmbot-discord/docs/docs/index.md

 ### Main features:

 - Show your friends what you're listening to by using `.fm`
-- Customize your `.fm` to make it unique by using [`.fmmode`](/commands/#fmmode)
+- Customize your `.fm` to make it unique by using [`.mode`](/commands/index.html#mode)
-- Generate [advanced charts](/commands/albums/#fmchart-fmc) based on your listening history
+- Generate [advanced charts](/commands/albums.html#chart-c) based on your listening history
 - Get the Spotify, Youtube, or Genius link for any song
 - View all your Last.fm statistics through deep integration with Last.fm
-- Scrobble songs that other Discord bots are playing to your Last.fm account with our [Bot scrobbling](/botscrobbling/)
+- Scrobble songs that other Discord bots are playing to your Last.fm account with our [Bot scrobbling](/botscrobbling.html)

 ### Social features:

-- Use [WhoKnows](/commands/artists/#fmwhoknows-fmwk-fmw) in your server to see who listens to artists and compete for crowns!
+- Use [WhoKnows](/commands/artists.html#whoknows-wk-w) in your server to see who listens to artists and compete for crowns!
 - See what music is trending in your server for various time periods
-- [Compare your taste](/commands/artists/#fmtaste-fmt) with others and see who has the most similar music taste
+- [Compare your taste](/commands/artists.html#taste-t) with others and see who has the most similar music taste
-- Add [friends](/commands/friends/) and see what they've been listening to
+- Add [friends](/commands/friends.html) and see what they've been listening to
 - Bot avatar changes based on what people are listening to.
-Anyone can get [featured](/commands/featured)!
+Anyone can get [featured](/commands/featured.html)!

 This bot requires a Last.fm account to work.

-To connect your account, simply use the command `.fmlogin`
+To connect your account, simply use the command `.login`

 ---